Shivdhakar/Networking-Internship/Notes/week10.md

 - Customers can open the company website.
 - Dangerous and outdated services are blocked.
 - The internal network stays secure and protected.

 ---

-# Types of Firewalls (Explained in Simple Student Language)

-Firewalls can be of different types based on how they inspect and filter network traffic.
-Below are the main types explained in an easy and detailed way.

----

-## 1. Packet-Filtering Firewall

-A packet-filtering firewall is the simplest and oldest type of firewall.
-It checks each packet of data based on basic information such as source IP address, destination IP address, port number, and protocol (TCP or UDP).
-If the packet matches an allowed rule, it is forwarded; otherwise, it is blocked.
-This firewall does not understand the full connection or application, so it is less secure compared to advanced firewalls.
-It works mainly at **Layer 3 (Network layer)** and **Layer 4 (Transport layer)**.
-Packet filters are fast but provide only basic protection.

----

-## 2. Stateful Firewall

-A stateful firewall is more intelligent than a packet-filtering firewall.
-It not only checks packet headers but also keeps track of the **state of the connection**.
-It knows whether a connection is new, already established, or related to another allowed connection.
-Because it remembers active sessions, it can make better security decisions.
-This makes stateful firewalls more secure and reliable.
-Most modern routers and firewalls use stateful inspection to protect corporate networks.

----

-## 3. Application Layer Firewall / Next-Generation Firewall (NGFW)

-An application layer firewall, also called a Next-Generation Firewall (NGFW), is the most advanced type.
-It can look deep inside the traffic and identify which application is being used, such as Facebook, YouTube, WhatsApp, Gmail, or any specific software.
-NGFWs can block or allow traffic based on applications, users, content, or URLs.
-They also include advanced security features like **IDS/IPS**, **deep packet inspection**, **malware protection**, and **URL filtering**.
-These firewalls operate at **Layer 7 (Application layer)** and provide strong security for modern networks where threats are more complex.

----

-## 4. Host-Based Firewall

-A host-based firewall runs on individual devices like laptops, desktops, or servers.
-Examples include Windows Defender Firewall, macOS Firewall, or Linux iptables.
-Instead of protecting the whole network, it protects only the device it is installed on.
-It monitors and filters traffic coming in and out of that specific machine.
-Host-based firewalls are useful for adding an extra layer of protection, especially for personal devices and company endpoints.

----